FreeClimbAPI/php-sdk/docs/Api/DefaultApi.md

 $country = 'country_example'; // string | Country of this phone number.
 $application_id = 'application_id_example'; // string | ID of the Application that FreeClimb should contact if a Call or SMS arrives for this phone number or a Call from this number is placed.
 An incoming phone number is not useful until associated with an applicationId.
 $has_application = false; // bool | Indication of whether the phone number has an application linked to it.
-$voice_enabled = true; // bool | Indicates whether the phone number can handle Calls.
-Typically set to true for all numbers.
-$sms_enabled = true; // bool | Indication of whether the phone number can handle sending and receiving SMS messages.
-Typically set to true for all numbers.
 $has_campaign = True; // bool | Indication of whether the phone number has a campaign associated with it
 $capabilities_voice = True; // bool |
 $capabilities_sms = True; // bool |